S.S. Shasta: Ghost of the Portland RiverfrontS.S.

 FINAL DISPOSITION: Limbo.
 Still moored on the Columbia, with nothing being done to her.

-The Shasta departs Seattle in the 1940's, leaving her trademark trail of black smoke.
-Photo Courtesy of Tom Sansilo.
+The Shasta departs Kingston in the 1950's, leaving her trademark trail of black smoke.
+Photo Courtesy of Bill Bailey.